juliettemurris/juliettemurris.github.io/index.md

 </ul>

 <strong>Latest news:</strong>
 > 🔍 Exploring opportunities for junior researchers!
 As the organizer of the HeKA junior seminar, I welcome fellow researchers to present their work.
-Write to me should you be interested in sharing your insights!
+Email me should you be interested in sharing your insights!

 > 🎉 Our protocol for SEPSISCOOL II trial is out in BMJ Open!
 We use an adaptive trial design to compare strategies of treatment of fever in ICU, for more info click <a href="https://bmjopen.bmj.com/content/14/1/e069430.long">here</a>